 Most banks also have computer terminals in the customer area which you can use to fill in transfer orders electronically.
 If you need help, you can always as your bank staff for assistance.

 For credit transfers in-between EU-countries, the same conditions apply as for national transfers.
 Transfers from or to non-European countries work the same way but take longer.

 Regular payments: automatic withdrawal and standing order (Einzugsermächtigung und Dauerauftrag)

 For regular expenses such as rent, health insurance, phone bills, etc., you will most likely be required to give permission for an automatic withdrawal (Einzugsermächtigung).
-You will have to sign this permission along with the respective contract.
+You will have to sign a permission along with the respective contract.
 These companies will then withdraw the amount due from your account every month (usually during the first week of the month).

 Attention!
 It is your responsibility to make sure there is enough money in your account when these sums are being withdrawn!
 If the withdrawal fails, you will be charged bank fees (usually around €5.00 – €10.00).
 The withdrawal will not be repeated.
 Therefore, you will have to fill out a money transfer order amounting to the sum of the failed withdrawal on your own.

 A Dauerauftrag is a standing order.
 This means you order your bank to transfer a fixed amount of money to the same account on a regular basis.
 Basically, it is the same as an automatic withdrawal, but initiated by you.
 You have to cancel it if necessary.

 If you want to manage your banking business online or via telephone, ask your bank staff for the respective procedure.

 Depending on the supported security system, you will receive a telephone PIN and a transaction number (TAN).
 Each transaction number can only be used once.
 Online banking is one way to handle transactions with reduced or no fees.